NautisShadrick/PrivacyPolicy-Bubbles/README.md

 ## What information are eventually collected

 - Some Information Colected by Google Analytics About How often You Play my Games.
+- Possible logged in with google play account

 ## Why these data are collect and how are they used

 - Creating statistics that help me to understand if my users Enjoy my apps, which enables me to keep my Games As fun as possible for Everyone.
+-Save Scores and Achievements with google play account

 ## Security of information